DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - XP: 1
 - Tags: Suited Miss

-**Luck Shared**

-- Description: You know just how to spread the luck around.
-When things are going your way, you can share that vibe.
-- Mechanic: Minor.
-When you get a Suited Hit, you may use a Minor Action to choose one creature you can see.
-Until the end of their next turn, or for the next 6 seconds if out of combat, all draws are made with the Upper Hand.
-- XP: 1
-- Tags: Suited Hit

-**Scrying**

-- Description: Your intuition is heightened and you can anticipate moments coming in the near future.
-- Mechanic: Major.
-For 1 PP, You can a look at your top 2 cards of your deck and discard up to two of them.
-You must make a Draw before using this Power again
-- XP: 1
-- Prereq Level: 2
-- Tags: Card Viewing

-**Scrying, Advanced**

-- Description: Your connection to this divine sense has strengthened.
-- Mechanic: Major.
-For 2 PP, You can a look at your top 3 cards of your deck and discard up to three of them.
-You must make a Draw before using this Power again.
-- XP: 2
-- Prereq Level: 3
-- Prereq Power: Scrying
-- Tags: Card Viewing

-## Fate Cards

-**Aces Wild**

-- Description: You have attuned to the wild magic of Aces.
-When using an Ace as a Fate Card, it grants additional effects depending on the suit.
-- Mechanic: Passive.
-You can trade a held Ace for one of the following effects:
-    - Clubs: you can play this card to interrupt an enemy's turn and make a single Major Action - even if you already went that round
-    - Diamonds: As a Minor Action, you recover 3 PP OR you and up to three allies each recover 1 PP
-    - Hearts: As a Minor Action, you can heal yourself or an ally you can see within 5 squares 2 HP
-    - Spades: Select one of your Powers with a cost of up to 1 PP to use as a Minor Action.
-You may decide if any draws required by this Power succeed or fail.
-- XP: 2
-- Prereq Level: 3
-- Tags: Fate Cards

 # Magic

 **Barrier**

 - Description: Your skills allow you to deploy temporary impromptu walls
 - Mechanic: Major.
-For 1 or 2 PP, You create a wall 3 or 5 spaces wide.
+For 1 or 2 PP, You create an opaque wall 3 or 5 spaces wide and 3 spaces tall.
 You may dismiss this wall at any time as a Free Action.
-This wall is impervious to standard attacks, but may be worn down over time at the GM's discretion.
+This wall has 6 Hit Points.
 - XP: 2
 - Prereq Role: Support or Caster

 **Illusion**

 - Description: Your skills let you conjure illusory effects.
 - Mechanic: Major.
 For 1 or 2 PP, You make an illusory intangible visual (no larger than 1 space) or auditory effect that you've heard before.
-To determine if it's real, a character makes a Contested Conviction Check.
+To determine if it's real, a character makes a Contested Detection Check.
 For 2 PP, you can generate both visual and auditory effects, and the check to verify draws with the Lower Hand
 - XP: 2
-- Prereq Role: Caster
+- Prereq Role: Caster or Support
-- Prereq Skill: Knowledge > 0
+- Prereq Skill: Knowledge > 0 or Craft > 0

 **Craft Light**

-- Description: Your skills let you conjure illusory effects.
+- Description: Your skills let you conjure illusory radiance.
 - Mechanic: Minor.
-For 1 PP, Make a DR 3 Craft Check.
-On a Success you create an Aura 6 space radiance of light for 15 minutes.
-On a Failure, the light only lasts for 1 round.
-You can create a temporary illusory object or infuse an existing object with this property.
-It can be covered and dimmed.
-Using a Minor action allows you to extinguish a light.
-If the light is more than 100 spaces away from you, it disappears
+For 0 or 1 PP, For 0 PP, you can create or infuse a temporary illusory object with light in an Aura 6 radiance.
+If the light is more than 100 spaces away from you, it disappears.
+You may end this effect as a free action.
+For 1 PP, you can force a target within 6 spaces to make a DR 2 GUT Save or become Blinded for 1 round.
+Once, target(s) make a DR 2 GUT Save.
+On fail, target(s) Blinded.
-- XP: 2
+- XP: 1
 - Prereq Role: Caster or Support
 - Prereq Skill: Craft > 0

+**Minor Levitation**

+- Description: Your skills allow you to momentarily suspend the laws of gravity.
+- Mechanic: Minor.
+For 0 or 1 PP, For 0 PP, you can infuse an object of less than 100 lbs with levitation, reducing its effective weight to 0 lbs and allowing it to float in the air.
+For 1 PP, you can force a target within 6 spaces to make a DR 2 STR Save or reduce their speed to 0 and float 1 space off the ground for 1 round.
+Once, target(s) make a DR 2 STR Save.
+On fail, target(s) Speed reduced to 0 and floating 1 space off the ground for 1 round.
+- XP: 1
+- Prereq Role: Caster or Support
+- Prereq Skill: Craft > 0 or Knowledge > 0

+**Produce Sound**

+- Description: Your skills let you create illusory sounds.
+- Mechanic: Minor.
+For 0 or 1 PP, For 0 PP, you can create a harmless sound or auditory effect emanating from a point you can see such as music, wind, rustling leaves, etc. for 1 minute.
+For 1 PP, you can feign the voice or noise of someone not there.
+A nearby creature must make a DR 2 Detection check to determine if the sound is illusory.
+- XP: 1
+- Range: 12
+- Prereq Role: Caster or Support
+- Prereq Skill: Craft > 0 or Knowledge > 0

+**Mystic Cleanse**

+- Description: Your skills let you cleanse objects and creatures.
+- Mechanic: Minor.
+For 0 or 1 PP, For 0 PP, you can clean objects within 1 space, removing any dirt or grime.
+Damaged objects are not repaired, but dirt and debris around the damage is cleaned.
+For 1 PP, you can target a creature within 6 spaces and remove one of the following Status Conditions from them; Burned, Frozen, Poisoned, Blinded, Deafened, Charmed, Enthralled.
+- XP: 1
+- Prereq Role: Caster or Support
+- Prereq Skill: Craft > 0 or Knowledge > 0

+**Illusory Appearance**

+- Description: Your skills let you conjure illusory effects on your person.
+- Mechanic: Minor.
+For 0 or 1 PP, For 0 PP, you can alter the appearance of your eye or hair color for 1 hour.
+For 1 PP, you can alter your appearance entirely, changing some or all physical characteristics.
+Occupying additional space (e.g., gaining height) produces illusions that may be readily detected if dramatically different from your original form.
+For the next hour, you gain the Upper Hand on Conviction Checks made to convince others of your new appearance.
+- XP: 1
+- Prereq Role: Caster or Support
+- Prereq Skill: Craft > 0 or Knowledge > 0

 # Movement